fabmazz/OpenABM-Covid19/README.md

-OpenABM-Covid19: Agent-based model for modelling the Covid-19
+OpenABM-Covid19: Agent-based model for modelling the Covid-19 + Intervention API
 ========================================================================

+This fork containts a minimal [Intervention API](#intervention-api) that allows interaction with the original C++ code via the python interface.
+Risk assessment and tracing techniques can be easily integrated with the agent-based model in order to test containment strategies for epidemic spreading.

 Description
 -----------